 [As featured in Resident magazine]

-When the temperatures drop, it’s all too easy to let things slip, whether that means avoiding early morning workouts, overindulging at party season events or tucking into comfort food on chilly evenings in.
+When the temperatures drop, it’s all too easy to let things slip, whether that means avoiding early morning workouts or overindulging at party season events.

-I spoke to fitness expert Claire Finlay, founder of Transition Zone, to get the low-down on staying trim all the way ’til spring…
+I spoke to fitness expert Claire Finlay, founder of Transition Zone, to get the low-down on feeling great all the way ’til spring…

 1. Bring your fitness routine in from the cold.